delperugia/curlev/docs/reference_manual.md

 # Starting

-The `libcurl` and `libuv` libraries must be started before any other operations, usually when the application starts.
-Usually a single instance of `ASync` is needed, but several can be created if needed.
+An instance of `ASync` must be started before any other operations, usually when the application starts.
+A single instance of `ASync` is usually needed, but several can be created if needed.
 An instance is started using:

 ```cpp
 m_async.start();